 Although online casinos are considered to be completely different versions of casinos, they are still casinos and they have the same objective: offer a platform where players can make their wagers, after which a casino will eventually win, at least in the long term.
 You can’t really blame the house for having a slight advantage as they’re the ones facilitating all the games, dealers, and other materials to make a wager.

 The key question remains among a lot of players in New Zealand: how do casinos actually make money?
 Well, fellow Kiwis, it’s time to find out how.
 In this guide you’ll learn more about how casinos earn their money and there’s nothing really upsetting about it.
 You still have lots of chances to win.
 This is especially true for online casinos as you’ll find out in this guide about how casinos make money and how you should increase your own chances and get the most out of every wager.

-Criteria that affect the handle
+Criteria Affecting the handle

 The handle clearly has its ways of affecting the revenue for casinos and there are a few factors that have a direct impact as casinos earn more money when they find a method to increase:

 - Increase their house edge (which we’ll touch upon later on).

 This means that fewer players also means a lower handle and less profit.
 If few bets are made, either due to a limited time spent on gaming, or because of a low number of bets made within a certain period of time.
 When we take a closer look at how the business model of a casino works we’ll see how the overall handle is derived from the average bet the time played and the used capacity.
 This also means that operators that offer 500 online slots real money NZ will only be profitable if these pokies are in use.
 This is why capacity utilisation is of such importance.
 The more pokies being used, the more money being gained by the casino.